Sikorsky UH-60 Black Hawk: Australia

-Australia bought early model UH-60 in the 1980s, and is buying a fleet of newer versions ones in the 2020s:
+Australia bought early model UH-60 in the 1980s, and is buying a fleet of newer variants ones in the 2020s:

 Australia ordered fourteen S-70A-9 Black Hawks in 1986 and an additional twenty-five Black Hawks in 1987.
 The first US-produced Black Hawk was delivered in 1987 to the Royal Australian Air Force (RAAF). de Havilland Australia produced thirty-eight Black Hawks under license from Sikorsky in Australia delivering the first in 1988 and the last in 1991.
 In 1989, the RAAF's fleet of Black Hawks was transferred to the Australian Army.
 The Black Hawks saw operational service in Cambodia, Papua New Guinea, Indonesia, East Timor and Pakistan.

 In April 2009, the then-defence chief Air Chief Marshal Angus Houston, told the government not to deploy Black Hawks to Afghanistan as at the time they "lacked armor and self-defense systems", and despite an upgrade to address this underway, it was more practical to use allies' helicopters.
 In 2004, the government selected the Multi-Role Helicopter (MRH-90) Taipan, a variant of the NHIndustries NH90, to replace the Black Hawk even though the Department of Defence had recommended the S‐70M Black Hawk.

 In January 2014, the Army began retiring the fleet of 34 Black Hawks from service (five had been lost in accidents) and had planned for this to be completed by June 2018.
 The Chief of Army delayed the retirement of 20 Black Hawks until 2021 to enable the Army to develop a special operations role capable MRH-90.
 On 10 December 2021, the S-70A-9 Black Hawks were retired from service.
 On the same day, amid issues with the performance of the MRH-90s the government announced that they would be replaced by UH-60M Black Hawks.
 In January 2023, the Army announced the acquisition of 40 UH-60Ms with deliveries commencing in 2023.